 Minestra di riso e cicoria (Chicory and Rice Soup)

 Chicory (cicoria in Italian) is one of my very favorite greens.
 It brings back memories of Angelina for whom cicoria and escarole were almost daily staples.
-Maybe that’s why she lived well into her 90s… A great weeknight dinner option, the recipe for this soup is very fast, very simple and very healthy.
+Maybe that’s why she lived well into her 90s… A great weeknight dinner option, the recipe for chicory and rice soup is very fast, very simple and very healthy.
 (If you omit the cheese at the end, it’s entirely vegan.)

 Ingredients